Top 10 Poetry Books Written By Celebrities That You Either Love or Hate

 Alicia Keys is obviously named "a poet" now, but read her book to find out if she's worth that

 Don't get us wrong, Keys has the voice of an angel, and she's a pure artist in the music industry.
-Still, we actually believe you definitely hated this one when you read it.
+Still, we believe you hated this one when you read it.
 However, if you're into straightforward types of poems without trying too hard to understand them, this would be your top five without any doubt!

 6. "I Would Leave Me If I Could" by Halsey